Unit Economics for Founders: How to Calculate Break-Even Points, E-commerce Margins, and RoAS

 For direct-to-consumer (DTC) and e-commerce store owners, paid advertising is a primary sales channel.
 This introduces two crucial advertising metrics: Customer Acquisition Cost (CPA) and Return on Ad Spend (RoAS).

 - RoAS (Return on Ad Spend): Gross revenue generated divided by direct ad spend.
-A 4
+A 4:1 RoAS means you generated $4 in revenue for every $1 spent on ads.

 - Cost of Goods Sold (COGS): The direct sourcing or wholesale cost of the product itself.